Deborah Malcolm (Couns.Dip, BA Hons, MBACP)

 - ITEC certificate in Diet and Nutrition

-I am a registered member of the British Association of Counselling & Psychotherapy (BACP) and adhere to its ethical standards and guidelines.
+I am fully insured and I adhere to BACP ethical standards and guidelines.

 Areas of counselling I deal with